Understanding the Apache access log: how to view, locate, and analyze | Sumo Logic

 CustomLog /var/log/apache2/agent_access.log agent

-In addition, it’s possible to write to access logs conditionally.
-This could be useful for a variety of reasons, including the exclusion of records associated with particular clients.
+In addition, access logs can be written conditionally.
+This could be useful for various reasons, such as excluding records associated with particular clients.
 Typically, this is done by setting environment variables and referencing them via the “env” clause.
 Visit the official documentation on the CustomLog directive for more information.

-Like anything else on a server, log files take up space.
-And on a relatively busy Apache server, log files such as access logs can grow quickly.
-Therefore, it’s important to have processes in place for regularly moving or deleting old log files.
-Luckily, an Apache HTTP server has the ability to do this through the use of graceful restarts and piped log processes.
+Since server logs consume lots of storage, managing archived log files is essential.
+On a relatively busy Apache server, log files, especially access logs can grow quickly, so it’s important to have established processes for regularly moving or deleting old log files.
+Luckily, an Apache HTTP server can do this through the use of graceful restarts and piped log processes.

-A graceful restart of an Apache server allows for restarting without losing client connections.
-This restart enables Apache to open and write to new log files without client interruption, thereby allowing the execution of processing to compress or delete old log files in the interest of saving space.
+A graceful restart allows an Apache server to switch to a new access log file without losing client connections.
+This restart lets Apache open and write to new log files without client interruption, allowing the compression or deletion of old log files to save space.

-Collecting massive amounts of data in log files is only useful if the data can be managed effectively and analyzed easily.
-When done properly, it produces valuable insights that can be leveraged to identify opportunities for improvement within your web server configuration or application.
-When working with Apache access logs, it’s best to integrate with Sumo Logic to collect your Apache log files, which makes the process for producing valuable visualizations less painful than ever.
+Collecting massive amounts of log data is only useful if the data can be managed and analyzed effectively.
+When done properly, it produces valuable insights that can be leveraged to improve web server or application performance.

 Complete visibility for DevSecOps